Although the quotation below comes from an introductory guide to Augustine, our main focus is compatibilism and not Augustine.

 Some of the above statements are questionable or at least imprecise, and what Augustine “knows” is sometimes just his opinion.

-Nevertheless, the above explanation of compatibilism is still a generally good demonstration of how the tension (self-contradiction) in compatibilism is rather obvious to those who are not biased in favor of it.
+Nevertheless, the above explanation of compatibilism is still a good demonstration of how the tension (self-contradiction) in compatibilism is obvious to those who are not biased in favor of it.

 I will offer some comments on each paragraph.
-Please remember that each numbered portion below corresponds to a paragraph with the same number in the above section:
+Each numbered portion below corresponds to a paragraph with the same number in the above section:

 Theological determinists hold that everything we do is caused by antecedent conditions, ultimately traceable to God.